-Here’s wishing the happiest of birthdays to six talented visual journalists…
+Here’s wishing the happiest of birthdays to eight superlative visual journalists…

 Will Alford is senior director of content and audience for Cox Media Group and based in Atlanta, Ga.
 A 1995 graduate of the University of Florida, Will spent a year as a copy editor and designer for the Fort Pierce/Port St. Lucie (Fla.)
 Tribune and then two years as a page designer and night editor for the Scottsdale Progress/Mesa (Ariz.)
 Tribune.
 He moved to the Atlanta Journal-Constitution in 1998 and served as the paper’s product design chief until Cox consolidated its production work into hubs in 2012.
 That August, Will was named Cox’s manager of new product and business development.
 He was promoted to his current position in 2014.
 Find Will’s Twitter feed here.